aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/400-invoking-a-lambda-function/_index.md

  - created a manifest file
  - added an account to the manifest file

+We are going to perform the following steps to "{{% param title %}}":

+- set up an AWS IAM role in the spoke account
+- create a sample lambda function
+- add a lambda invoke to the manifest file

+During this process you will check your progress by verifying what the framework is doing at each step.

+## Step by step guide

+Here are the steps you need to follow to "{{% param title %}}"

+### Set Up an AWS IAM Role in the Spoke Account

-This guide also assumes that a role exists within the spoke account that can be assumed by the Service Catalog Tools account.
+This guide assumes that a role exists within the spoke account that can be assumed by the Service Catalog Tools account.
 The name of this role would need to be the same across all spoke accounts, and the role would need permissions appropriate for your lambda function(s) to be able to complete its tasks.
 For the purpose of this example, a CloudFormation template has been provided that you can use to create the role in the spoke account that will allow our sample lambda function to run successfully.

  <figure>
   {{< highlight js >}}
 AWSTemplateFormatVersion: '2010-09-09'
-Description: IAM Role in spoke accounts that will have trust relationship with Service Catalog Tools account.
+Description: "IAM Role in spoke accounts that will have trust relationship with Service Catalog Tools account."

 Parameters:
   ToolsAccountId:
-    Description: The Service Catalog Tools Account ID
+    Description: "The Service Catalog Tools AWS Account ID"
     Type: String
-    Default: '<REPLACE_ME>'

   ToolsAccountAccessRole:
-    Description: Name of the IAM role that the master account will be allowed to assume
+    Description: "Name of the IAM role that the master account will be allowed to assume"
     Default: ToolsAccountAccessRole
     Type: String